Archaic Greece: Olympia

 The sanctuary of Zeus at Olympia had been a cult site in the Dark Ages, with dedications there dating back to the tenth century BC, but the eighth century saw an explosion in the number of dedications: 160 animal figurines are known from the 9th century, compared to 1,461 from the 8th.
 Bronze tripods and jewellery have also been discovered as dedications at archaic Olympia.
 Though most of the dedications from the 8th century were manufactured in the Peloponnese, dedications also came from Attica, and even as far afield as Italy and the eastern Mediterranean.

 This enormous explosion in cultic activity in Olympia apparently coincides with the establishment of the Olympic Games as a major event.
 According to Greek tradition the first games at Olympia had been established by Heracles, but these had fallen out of practice until they were revived in 776 BC.

 Delphi

-The Sphinx of Naxos, built in 560 BC in Delphi, the religious center of Ancient Greece.
+The Sphinx of Naxos, built in 560 BC in Delphi, the religious centre of Ancient Greece.
 The drawing (right) shows the sphinx as it would have been seen on its original 12.5 metre column.

 Delphi, on the slopes of Mount Parnassus, had been continuously occupied from the Bronze Age, but the first evidence of a sanctuary there dates to the eighth century BC when dedicatory bronze tripods and votive figurines begin to appear in the archaeological record.
 In the last quarter of the eighth century, the number of offerings at Delphi significantly increased, and there is evidence that these offerings were beginning to come from across Greece.
 This pan-Hellenic interest in the sanctuary at Delphi was presumably driven by the development of the oracle there.